apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

         - 1. Regenerate `superDigest` when migrating to new algorithm.
         - 2. `SetAcl` for a znode which already had a digest auth of old algorithm.

-* *IPAuthenticationProvider.skipxforwardedfor* :
+* *IPAuthenticationProvider.usexforwardedfor* :
-    (Java system property: **zookeeper.IPAuthenticationProvider.skipxforwardedfor**)
+    (Java system property: **zookeeper.IPAuthenticationProvider.usexforwardedfor**)
     **New in 3.9.3:**
-    IPAuthenticationProvider needs the client IP address to authenticate the user.
+    IPAuthenticationProvider uses the client IP address to authenticate the user.
+By default it reads the **Host** HTTP header to detect client IP address.
+In some proxy configurations the proxy server adds the **X-Forwarded-For** header to the request in order to provide the IP address of the original client request.
-    By default, it tries to read **X-Forwarded-For** HTTP header first and if it's not found, reads the **Host** header.
-Some proxy configuration requires this to properly identify the client IP, but we can disable it relying only on the **Host** header by setting this config option to **true**.
+    By enabling **usexforwardedfor** ZooKeeper setting, **X-Forwarded-For** will be preferred over the standard **Host** header.
     Default value is **false**.

 * *X509AuthenticationProvider.superUser* :